gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 Every Go program has an `import` statement at the top of the program.
 The `import` keyword imports one or more packages into the program.
-A package is a collection of functions written by another programmer that can be used in another program.
+A package is a collection of functions written by another programmer that can be used your programs.

 So far the `import` line has included one package, `fmt`.
 Now it must include the `simpleio` package.
 The `import` block needs to change from